nitedani/gstreamer-go-wrtc-remote/README.md

 - serves the webapp static files
 - needs to be reachable by both the capture client and the browser
 - it can run in two modes:
   - `DIRECT_CONNECT=true` - peer to peer, the viewers connect directly to the capture client.
 In this mode, no video/audio goes through the server.
-The server only helps to estabilish the connection between the peers.
+The server only helps to establish the connection between the peers.
 The capture client(s) seperately send data to each viewer(higher upload bandwidth usage on the capture client, lower latency)
   - `DIRECT_CONNECT=false`(default) - the server acts as a forwarding unit, only one connection is maintained for each active(has viewers) capture client(lower bandwidth usage, higher latency, higher server cpu usage)

 ## Setting up the server: